 DR.ÖTEK MTXE – A Beach Detector For Just £100?

-These days we are used to spending a fair bit of money on a metal detector, especially if you want to use it on wet sand.
-Simultaneous multi-frequency machines such as the Minelab Equinox/Vanquish, Nokta Makro Legend, Garrett Ace Apex and lately the XP Deus II tend to be the way to go.
-And whilst some of these detectors can be had for as little as £229, even this price point is still a barrier to many who wish to take up the hobby.
+These days, we’re accustomed to spending a fair amount on a metal detector, especially if it’s intended for use on wet sand.
+Simultaneous multi-frequency machines, such as the Minelab Equinox and Vanquish, Nokta Makro Legend, Garrett Ace Apex, and, more recently, the XP Deus II, are often the go-to options.
+While some of these detectors can be found for as little as £229, even that price point remains a barrier for many aspiring detectorists.

 Enter DR.ÖTEK.
-Long-time champions of the budget metal detector arena they are, unlike so many at this price point, very much focused on quality, customer care and putting a decent machine in your hands for very little money.
-And when you consider that a digging tool, finds pouch and wired headphones are included, this has to be a machine that all budget-conscious buyers will at least want to consider.
+Long-time champions of the budget-friendly metal detector market, they stand apart from many competitors at this price level by prioritising quality, customer care, and ensuring buyers receive a solid-performing machine for minimal cost.
+Considering that a digging tool, finds pouch, and wired headphones are also included, it’s clear that this detector is one that budget-conscious buyers will want to consider.

-The thing is, at this price point most machines do not work well on the beach, or more precisely the wet sand on the beach.
-Single-frequency detectors can suffer a severe performance hit when confronted with the heavily mineralised ground of wet salt sand.
-Can the DR.ÖTEK MTXE succeed where others have failed?
+The challenge at this price point is that most machines struggle on the beach, specifically on wet sand.
+Single-frequency detectors often experience a significant drop in performance when confronted with the heavily mineralised ground of wet salt sand.
+So, can the DR.ÖTEK MTXE succeed where others have fallen short?

 The Spec: